infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 ```

-To achieve this in your Photon.js project, in your `index.ts` file, create a connection to your database by importing `Photon` and creating a new instance of it like this:
+To achieve this in your Photon.js project, in your `index.ts` file, import `Photon` and create a new instance of it like this:

 ```ts
 import Photon from '@generated/photon'